dougeby/IntuneDocs/intune/certificates-digicert-configure.md

     ```

 4. Sign in to the DigiCert CA and navigate to **Get an RA Cert** from the tasks.
-   1. In the text bos, provide the CSR content from step 3.
+   1. In the text box, provide the CSR content from step 3.
    2. Provide a friendly name for the certificate.
    3. Select **Continue**.
    4. Use the link that is provided to download the RA certificate to your local computer.